 Lackawanna River Corridor Association

-Natalie Gelb, John W. Cosgrove, and Robert F. Durkin, current and former executive directors of LHV, were honored jointly by the Lackawanna River Corridor Association in January 2006, with LRCA’s “Lackawanna River Stewardship Award.”
+Natalie Gelb, John W. Cosgrove, and Robert F. Durkin, former executive directors of LHV, were honored jointly by the Lackawanna River Corridor Association in January 2006, with LRCA’s “Lackawanna River Stewardship Award.”
 The award recognized the leadership of LHVA for the development of the Lackawanna River Heritage Trail and Greenway System, and for the conservation of open space, and natural and cultural resources throughout the Lackawanna Watershed.

 Preserve America Presidential Award